 Ans2: Vehicle-to-road coordination technology called CV2X will enable vehicles to communicate with properly equipped vehicles, traffic signals, road signs, pedestrians, cloud infrastructure, etc.

-The return on this investment is that without artificial intelligence, the vehicle can precisely know the correct state of a traffic light hundreds of meters away, which is 5 to 10 times the range of computer vision!
+The return on this investment is that without artificial intelligence, the vehicle can precisely know the correct state of a traffic light hundreds of meters away, 5 to 10 times the range of computer vision!
 It can also receive information about road closures, cars Information on collisions, and traffic jams ahead.

 Ans1: We’re used to the concept of humans causing car accidents, but since autonomous vehicles are so new, even a single crash or fatality gets a lot of media and public attention.

-About 30 people have died so far in accidents involving self-driving cars, but that number pales in comparison to the roughly 40,000 people who die on highways each year in the U.S. alone.
+About 30 people have died in accidents involving self-driving cars, but that number pales in comparison to the roughly 40,000 people who die on highways each year in the U.S. alone.
 This expectation that computers should be perfect places the burden of making self-driving technology safer on developers and researchers.

-Ans2: Building and maintaining trust requires strict regulation, even more, stringent than traditional car regulation.
+Ans2: Building and maintaining trust requires strict regulation, even more stringent than traditional car regulation.
 There is no doubt that regulation should not limit innovation, but I don’t think that’s the main challenge right now.